Bootable USB Guide

 3

-Option A — From within Windows:
+Option A — From Windows Settings:

-1. Make sure your Beamo USB drive is plugged in
+1. Make sure your Beamo USB drive is plugged in.

-2. Open Settings → System → Recovery (Windows 11) or Settings → Update & Security → Recovery (Windows 10)
+2. Open Settings → System → Recovery (Windows 11) or Settings → Update & Security → Recovery (Windows 10).

-3. Under Advanced startup, click "Restart now"
+3. Next to Advanced startup, click Restart now.

 Option B — From the sign-in screen:

-2. When the blue recovery menu appears, choose "Use a device" and select your USB drive
+2. When the blue menu appears, choose Use a device and select your USB drive.

 4